bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust.md

 more about 3D rendering in general or raytracing in particular, check out [Scratchapixel](https://www.scratchapixel.com/index.php), which is the resource I used while working on this.

+Thanks to Scott Olson and Daniel Hogan for suggesting improvements to an earlier version of this article.